-Perhaps even more importantly, I define myself as “West Yorkshire” and my “West Yorkshireness” seems to be a major part of my identity.
+Perhaps even more importantly, I define myself as “West Yorkshire” and my “West-Yorkshireness” seems to be a major part of my identity.
 I believe that it must be written into my DNA.
-Conversely, my husband, who was born in Lancashire, does not think of himself as Lancastrian at all and thinks of himself foremost as English.
+Conversely, my husband, who was born in Lancashire, does not think of himself as Lancastrian at all but thinks of himself foremost as English, then British.

-My own ancestors can be traced back in the West Yorkshire region for about 500 years, in particular the towns and villages of Huddersfield, Heckmondwyke, Batley, Mirfield, Kirkheaton, Kirkburton, Meltham, Thornhill, Ravensthorpe, Dewsbury, Earlsheaton, Chickenley and Ossett.
+My own ancestors can be traced back in the West Yorkshire region for more than 500 years.
+They come from the towns and villages of Huddersfield, Batley, Mirfield, Kirkheaton, Thornhill, Ravensthorpe, Dewsbury, Earlsheaton, Chickenley and Ossett.
 Those families who were not originally from “Kirklees” had come into the area from nearby Wakefield and Calderdale.

-DNA test results from more than 2 million saliva DNA tests, submitted through Ancestry’s DNA test facility, have been analysed.
+DNA test results from more than 2 million saliva DNA tests, submitted through Ancestry’s DNA test facility, have now been analysed.
 The tests identified the genetic make-up of the “average” person and to what countries or regions they can trace their ancestry back.

 Yorkshire is dominated by the ancestry that has it roots across the North Sea.
 Groups we have called Germanic, Teutonic, Saxon, Alpine, Scandinavian and Norse Viking make up 52 per cent of Yorkshire’s Y chromosome, compared to 28 per cent across the whole of the rest of Britain.https://www.yorkshirepost.co.uk/news/analysis/it-s-official-dna-tests-show-yorkshire-people-really-are-a-different-breed-1-5076485